“Iris Clarity lets you create your own virtual bubble when you want to be heard on videoconference calls.”

 One of my gripes pertained to the app’s overall stability.
 On two occasions, I had to uninstall and reinstall it because it became unresponsive.
 It did settle down after the second install, so I’m going to assume that at least some of that issue related to how fresh it was out of the gate when I tested it, given it only launched in April 2022.
 I’ll update this review if it turns out to be a pervasive problem.

 If you’re thinking noise-canceling headphones can do what Clarity does, that would only be true of your own ears.
 Wearing a good pair of ANC cans can block out noise for yourself, but does nothing for the person on the other end of the call (unless those cans of yours also have stellar noise-suppression mics too).
 If they can hear the same ambient sounds you’re trying to nullify, then the effect is technically one-way.
 In this case, using Clarity together with ANC headphones or earbuds lets you manage a call better because it’s like a two-way street.
-You only hear each other talking, while the headphones cancel out whatever noise is going on around you to hear them better.
+You only hear each other talking, while the

 As I was using Clarity, it reminded me that Apple has a similar feature it aptly calls Voice Isolation that you can enable on many Voice over Internet Protocol (VoIP) calls.
 It actually works on the Mac (MacOS Monterey or later), as well as iPhones and iPads running on iOS 15 or later.
 The caveat is that you have to enable it while on the call, and even then, you run into guardrails.
 It will work fine in FaceTime on all three devices, yet it does nothing with Zoom on the Mac, despite it working on the iOS app.
 It works fine on WhatsApp, Slack, Signal, Instagram, and Snapchat, but not TikTok.
 It can’t work on anything browser-based, so if you do use any of those platforms on a Mac, you will need their desktop apps to make it work.